 Manmoth was so startled, it seemed he would collapse.
-I was thrilled but affecting concern I asked, "Brother, are you alright?
-You look ill."
+I was excited and delighted, but feigning concern, I asked, "Brother, are you ill?"
 But he did not reply.
-I turned to the woman and asked, "Are you related to Manmoth?"
+I turned towards the woman, who sat stiff as a wooden statue, and asked, "Are you related to Manmoth?"
 The woman made no reply.
 But I discovered that she was not related to Manmoth in any manner; she was my own wife!
 Everyone knows what happened afterwards.
-That was the first thief I caught in my career as a detective.
+That was the first thief I caught as a detective.

 Mahim replied, "That is most likely.
 I found a letter, written by Manmoth, from my wife's box."
 He removed a letter from his pocket and extended it to me.

 You have probably forgotten about wretched Manmoth by now.
 As a child, I always passed by your house and played with you.
 Those childhood days ended long ago.
 I do not know whether you are aware that I once hoped to marry you, but the elders on either side did not agree to the marriage since we are of the same age.

 Then, you got married, and I did not hear about you for four to five years.
 Five months ago, I learned your husband had joined the police department and transferred to this place.
 Immediately, I tracked down your residence.

 I did not nurture any hopes of meeting you, nor did I wish to intrude into your domestic bliss.
 I, however, stand under a lamp-post near your house to catch a glimpse of you when you come to place an oil lamp precisely at 7.30 p. m. every day on the window sill on the upper floor of your house.
 That is my only sin.